Ryzeon/Trabajo-Final-Programacion-I/README.md

     * Adding putRandomPiece(int moves) // TO fast dev deploy
     * Added checkCurrentPhase(); verify it's time to set the next moves
     * Adding a bool cons into askForMovement to check movement
+* b5b8e8
+  * Separate board from gameboar
+  * ALl done check if a piece are adjacent -> 2 loops, reducible code xd